aspiringsecurity/Water-ICM/README.md

 We have developed an Integrated Management solution to improve Water and Transport Monitoring by UAVs powered by web3 eco-system tools:

 # Blockchain Eco-system

+Contribution to Optimism and OP ecosystem:

+- Developer and DAO tools on Optimism for organization, tabulation, visualization of on-chain and off-chain data.

+- Low code tools to enable automation, feedback, and asset management on Optimism.

+- OP solutions for zero knowledge proofs and privacy preserving initiatives, on-chain reputation models.

+- Tools for NFT creation, management, and marketplaces.

+- Identity management, user analytics, and leaderboard template on OP.

+- Web3 solutions for community, environment, and sustainability using a mix of IoT hardware, Optimism, and ecosystem tools.

 # Optimism Eco-system